-- 11. Prepare a Vinegar Solution of one (1) quart vinegar to five (5) gallons water and repeat steps 3-10 above. - At step 5, PLACE other end of the hose into the container of \Vinegar Solution.
+- 11. PREPARE a Vinegar Solution of one (1) quart vinegar to five (5) gallons water and repeat steps 3-10 above. - At step 5, place the other end of the hose into the container of \Vinegar Solution.
 Allow solution to agitate in tank by intermittent vehicle motion (several days if possible).